spion/spion.github.com/src/documents/posts/closures-are-unavoidable-in-node.html.md

 closures.

 There really is no other option.
 Node core functions only take callback functions.
-If we want to pass context with those callback function, we *have* to create a closure.
-Its the only mechanism in JS that allows you to pass context together with a function.
+This means we *have* to create a closure: its the only mechanism in JS that allows you to include context together with a function.

 And yeah, `bind` is also a closure: